Health and Safety Information

 • Cold-Pressed Linseed Oil >230° C

 *We suggest that you consult with your airline before taking these products on the airlines.
-It is our experience that some airlines will adopt local rules beyond the scope of IATA, that prohibit some of the above product categories.
+Our experience is that some airlines will adopt local rules beyond the scope of IATA, prohibiting some of the above product categories.

 Artist paints that are nonflammable are not regulated by the Federal Aviation Administration (FAA) and may be carried in carry-on or checked baggage.
-Liquids, pastes, and gels in carry-on baggage are further limited to 100ml (3.4 oz) containers at the TSA security checkpoint.
+At the TSA security checkpoint, liquids, pastes, and gels in carry-on baggage are further limited to 100ml (3.4 oz) containers.

 For transportation purposes, “nonflammable” paints are those with a flashpoint above 140° F (60° C).
 The flashpoint is listed on a product’s material safety data sheet (MSDS).
 Section 14 of the MSDS will also indicate if the product is regulated for transportation.